-You (the applicant organization/agency) are responsible for reading and complying with the instructions included in HRSA's SF-424 Two-Tier Application Guide, available online at http://www.hrsa.gov/grants/apply/applicationguide/sf424programspecificappguide.pdf, except where instructed in this NOFO to do otherwise.
+You (the applicant organization/agency) are responsible for reading and complying with the instructions included in this NOFO and in HRSA's SF-424 Two-Tier Application Guide.
+Visit HRSA's How to Prepare Your Application page for more information.